- Project Types

 Why do you need land titles?
 Land titles give us important information regarding the ownership of your land, the size of your land, and the legal land description.
 We use land titles to generate correct contracts and to ensure that all of the associated people (owners and tenants) are aware that carbon credits are being claimed.

 Can I send in land titles that I have a copy of?
 Yes.
-If you have copies of your land titles, you can feel free to send them to us.
+If you have copies of your land titles, you can feel free to send them to us. the land titles must be current and up to date.

 Why would my land title change without me knowing it?
 Your land title may have changed for a few reasons.
 Land titles are cancelled and then re-issued if tenancy has changed (due to issues regarding joint tenancy, undivided half interests or life estates) or if a road allowance has been made.